 Along with this study guide, you will also receive access to the full Subscriber Printable Libray with more study guides and other printable resources for prayer and Bible study.

 3. Get the Bible Study Journal of Philippians

 For the first two options, you will need a notebook or binder to take down your notes.
 The journal version provides plenty of space for you to write your notes.
 There are also some additional goodies you get with it.

-A Bible you are willing to mark in.
-I recommend having a Bible you use just for study and marking.Or…You can print out observation worksheets for the book of Philippians.
-An observation worksheet is simply the chapter printed out on a sheet of paper, double spaced, so you have room to mark and make notes (I’ll explain this more in the study guide).
+- A Bible you are willing to mark in.
+I recommend having a Bible you use just for study and marking.Or…you can print out the scriptures for the book of Philippians.
 Here is a video where I show you how to do this on Bible Gateway.

 Inductive Bible Study of Philippians